Floating Crypto Islands and the Hunt for a Decentralized Utopia

 The Blue Frontiers ecosystem consists of a physical platform called the Seastead and a legal platform called the SeaZone.
 Blue Frontiers is also looking to launch Varyon, a token that aims to increase variation in governance to buy goods and services within the Blue Frontiers ecosystem.

-Varyon allows you to do everything from buying or renting space on a Seastead, register businesses, or become a “virtual resident” in a Blue Frontiers SeaZone.
+Varyon allows you to do everything from buying or renting space on a Seastead, registering businesses, or becoming a “virtual resident” in a Blue Frontiers SeaZone.

 The video does bring up an interesting point – 7.6 billion people live under the authority of around 193 land-based governments.
 As we’ve seen with any news since the dawn of time, central governments range from mediocre at best to genocidal at worst.